Everything You Need to Know About Gestational Hypertension and Pre-eclampsia

 Pre-eclampsia can result from gestational hypertension after 20 weeks of pregnancy.

 In addition to high blood pressure, pre-eclampsia is associated with proteins in your urine (the reason why urine samples are regularly collected during your prenatal visits).
+The exact reason why it happens is unclear, but many think it’s related to something happening with the maternal and placental blood vessels.

 What are symptoms of Pre-eclampsia?